How to Start a Miami Business

 A Florida DBA, or “doing business as” name, allows your company to conduct business under a name other than its legally registered name.
 To register one, you’ll need to make sure the name is available, publish a notice, and submit a filing:

-The filing for a Florida Fictitious Name may be submitted using the Sunbiz FL Fictitious Name online form, or by printing and mailing the .pdf version of the fictitious name application.
-The online option is generally processed faster, but the fee is $50 either way and you should expect to provide the following information:- Business Name
+The filing for a Florida Fictitious Name may be submitted using the Sunbiz FL Fictitious Name online form, or by printing and mailing the .PDF version of the fictitious name application.
+The online option is generally processed faster, but the fee is $50 either way and you should expect to provide the following information:

 - Mailing Address